In this guide, we want to teach you to Set up and Configure NTP Server and Client on Rocky Linux 8.

 NTP is a cost-effective and reliable method of delivering time information accurately within a few milliseconds of Coordinated Universal Time (UTC) that has been widely used in networks across the globe since the 1980s.

-Set up and Configure NTP Server and Client on Rocky Linux 8
+Steps to Set up NTP Server and Client on Rocky Linux 8

 Install Chrony on Rocky Linux 8

-You need to have Chrony installed on your server for installing NTP on Rocky Linux 8.
+You need to have Chrony installed on your server to Set up NTP Server and Client on Rocky Linux 8.

 Chrony is a flexible Network Time Protocol implementation (NTP).
 It can sync the system clock with NTP servers, reference clocks (such as a GPS receiver), and manual input via wristwatch and keyboard.